oguzerdo/amazon-rating-product-sorting-reviews/README.md

 In this repository, you can explore various approaches to measuring these concepts and get an overview of different levels of measurement and ways to transform variables.

-By the end of this course, you will be able to develop and critically evaluate metrics for concepts worth studying.
-After all, good analysis is built on good measurements.

-In this repository, various projects related to rating and sorting and appropriate approaches to them are presented.

 You can review the approaches and projects included in the repository below

+Various projects related to rating and sorting and appropriate approaches to them are presented.

 ## [User & Time Weighted Product Score](01-rating-products/01-user-time-weighted-product-score.ipynb)
 ![Product Rating](images/product-rating.png)